Computer-aided translation (CAT) (C)-French 3200-M1-1CATCF

 TYPES AND SUBJECTS OF TEXTS:

-(Para)specialised texts of medium and advanced translational difficulty from various fields, suitable for an effective translation with the use of CAT tools: price lists, technical specifications, tender requirements, patents, bulletins and other documents with repetitive content elements.
+(Para)specialised texts of medium and advanced translational difficulty from various fields, suitable for an effective translation with the use of CAT tools: price lists, technical specifications, other documents with repetitive content elements.

 CREDIT REQUIREMENTS: